AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <h2><i>bash</i> basics</h2>

 Here we are going to cover the very basics of working in the terminal.
 For quick definitions of what things like *bash* and 'the terminal' are, see [here]({{ site.url }}/bash.html).

-We'll start at the very beginning with the basic formula for how to run commands, then move on to how to navigate around your computer from within the terminal, and end with how to manipulate and create documents.
-This is probably suitable for those with little to no experience, so if you feel comfortable with these tasks already, consider jumping ahead to one of the sections you're less familiar with.
+We'll start at the very beginning with the basic formula for how to run commands, then move on to how to navigate around your computer from within the terminal, and end with how to look at, create, and manipulate plain text documents.
+This is really designed for those with very little to no experience working at the command line, so if you feel comfortable with these tasks already, consider jumping ahead to one of the sections you're less familiar with.

 To start, let's open up a terminal window.
-If you have a Mac, this is easy as you can just do a spotlight search for Terminal and you're ready to rock.
+If you have a Mac, this is easy as you can just do a spotlight search for "Terminal" and you're ready to rock.
 If you have a PC, I'm afraid this is where the trip ends for you:
 <img align="right" src="{{ site.url }}/images/oompa.jpg">
 <br>
 <br>